Gap's Old Navy plans to nearly double its store count after split

-(Reuters) - Gap Inc’s (GPS.N) Old Navy brand plans to nearly double its store count in North America as the apparel retailer readies itself to split from the parent company next year.
+Sept 12 (Reuters) - Gap Inc’s Old Navy brand plans to nearly double its store count in North America as the apparel retailer readies itself to split from the parent company next year.

 As a standalone company, Old Navy, which offers more affordable clothing and accessories, plans to open 860 stores in North America and said it would focus on opening outlets in smaller markets and off-mall locations. bit.ly/2m8YvUR